Scope of Support

 • Check for misconfiguration within the Campus user interface.

-• Review and investigate Campus error messages. (be sure to review the state's documentation on their systems' validations for an explanation of validation errors coming from a state system.
+• Review and investigate Campus error messages.
+(Be sure to review the state's documentation on their systems' validations for an explanation of validation errors coming from a state system.

 • Purge the event queue as needed.